Debian / Ubuntu

 --csvf HOST01_amcache.csv \

---mpSame per-category CSVs you'd get on Windows.
-This is the right choice for full investigations on a non-Windows analyst host.
+--mpYou get the same per-category CSVs you would on Windows.
+Right choice for a full investigation on a non-Windows analyst host.

-- Any desktop / laptop OS with a modern browser (Chrome, Firefox, Safari, Edge).
+- Any desktop OS with a modern browser.

 - ChromeOS, BSD, anything with a browser.

-Best for triage, education, and quick lookups when you don't want to install anything.
-For full investigations, use Option 1.
+Right for triage, education, and quick lookups when you do not want to install anything.
+For a full investigation on a non-Windows workstation, prefer Option 1, because the CLI is scriptable.

-For programmatic access, libhivex (the Linux registry-hive library) has Python bindings:
+For programmatic access. libhivex is the Linux registry-hive library and has Python bindings:

 import hivex